theoneandonlywoj/Courses/XX-XX-XX-Vim-Essentials/README.md

 - To delete to the end of the line - `d$`.
 - To delete to the beginning of the file - `dgg`.
 - To delete to the end of the file - `dG`.

+### 8. Visual Mode
+- Enter Visual mode - `v`.
+- To yank (copy) the highlighted text - `y`.
+- To change (cut) the highlighted text - `c`.
+- To pase the text from Normal mode - `p`.
+- To delete the highlighted text - `d`.
+- To copy an entire line from Normal mode - `yy`.

+### 9. Practice!
+1. Open any file on your system with Vim, preferably one that has a few hundred lines of text (or several screens full of text).
+2. Save a copy of the file as  `editingpractice.txt`.
+3. Quit without saving.
+4. Open `editingpractice.txt` (the copy of the previous file) with Vim.
+5. Enter insert mode.
+6. Write your name and address at the top of the file.
+7. Save and quit the file.
+8. Open `editingpractice.txt` again in Vim.
+9. Change your name to the name of your favorite superhero.
+10. Delete the last 10 lines of the file, either one line at a time or all 10 lines at once.
+11. Delete the last 10 characters of the file without using the Delete or Backspace buttons.
+12. Cut (yank) your address in visual mode and paste it at the end of the file.
+13. Insert a new line above your name with one command from normal mode and type "`Hello.`".
+14. Insert a new line below your name  with one command from normal mode and type "`Goodbye.`"
+15. Without using the left or right arrow keys or the `h` or `l` keys, insert text at the end of any line and insert the same text at the beginning of that same line.
+16. Copy your favorite superhero name and paste it at the bottom of the file.
+17. Save the file and quit.

+### 10. Improving Efficiency!
+- To undo the last change from the Normal Mode, press `u`.
+- To redo the last change from the Normal Mode, press `Ctrl + r`.
+- When pasting text from another source, Vim might mess up the indentation.
+To turn off auto-indent with the Command-line mode with `:set paste`.
+To reverse that type `:set nopaste`.
+- To repeat the last change, press `.` (period) in the Normal Mode.